Bookmark saved

 "They won't see it that way."

 "Then we make them see it that way."
 Jorin turned from the window.
-The workshop felt smaller suddenly.
+The workshop walls pressed closer.
 Cramped.
 A symbol of everything the Confederation lacked.
 "I'm going to volunteer for Cael's expeditions.
 Find what we can use.
 Learn what we can learn.
 Become valuable instead of inconvenient."

 "Be careful," Mira said.
 She stood.
 Moved toward the door.
 Paused with one hand on the frame—scarred wood, like everything else.
 "The Scavengers won't appreciate us searching for Progenitor sites in disputed territory."